0Mysterio0/ArcadeProject1.1/README.md

 We decided to create a game in pycharm for our final project.
 Our overall concept was to create a game where you are given an order of fruit and you are required to catch the falling fruit in that order.
-To do this we had to set up quite a few different things, including fruit orders, a movable player, randomized positions and speeds of the falling fruit and
+To do this we had to set up quite a few different things,
+including: a movable player, fruit orders, randomized positions/speeds of the falling fruit, obstacles to avoid (i.e. suckers) and multiple levels.

+To create this game, we did a lot of experimentation.
+It took us many attempts and different approaches to finally make